anandakevin/tool-krakend-configurator/readme.md

 ### 📂 Workflow Files

-- `.github/workflows/build-and-push-staging.yml`
-- `.github/workflows/build-and-push-prod.yml`
+- `.github/workflows/build-push-{env}-{registry}.yml`

 ### 🔁 Triggers

-Staging: Runs on push to the `develop` branch.
+Staging: Runs on push to the `main` branch.
 Production: Runs when a Git tag is pushed (`v*.*.*`).

 ### 🔧 Key Steps (Both Workflows)

-Checkout the repository
+1. Checkout the repository
-Configure container registry credentials and log in Build Docker image and tag it (`commit SHA` for staging, `tag` for production) Clone GitOps repository
+2. Configure container registry credentials and log in
+3. Build Docker image and tag it (`commit SHA` for staging, `tag` for production)
+4. Clone GitOps repository
-Patch image reference in GitOps manifests using Kustomize Push updated manifests back to GitOps repo
+5. Patch image reference in GitOps manifests using Kustomize
+6. Push updated manifests back to GitOps repo

 ### 🔐 Required Secrets